 One-year contract required.

-Not Included.
 For US citizens, you can enter Taiwan without a visa.
 Then your school director will assist you with the documentation necessary to apply for an ARC (Alien Residence Certificate).
 For

 2019 Dates: (subject to change)

 A minimum monthly salary of $1,680 is guaranteed, even if you

 Assistance in finding accommodation is included, but teachers pay their own rent.
 Rent is generally between USD $250 and $400 per month, exclusive of electricity and water (which is generally quite affordable).
 In some instances Internet is provided in accommodation costs, in other instances, it must be purchased separately.

 Teachers are awarded an accredited TEFL Certificate at the end of their first year.
 This encompasses initial training, branch training, 1, 3, and 6-month follow-up training, and a minimum of 800 hours of practicum teaching.
 This TEFL certificate is FREE.

 Teachers will prepare in-class activities focused on language development such as dialogues, games, pronunciation and grammar activities, songs, role-playing, and conversation groups.
 Each day plan lessons and presentations for your class and attend some faculty meetings.

 You will receive 15 paid public holidays and another 10 paid vacation days, based on the schools’ protocol.

 If you have a Bachelor's degree, you do not need a TEFL or TESOL certificate for this program.
 In fact, by the end of your year, you will have earned a full 800-Hour TEFL certificate for free.

 If you have an Associate's degree, you will need TEFL or TESOL certification to be accepted.
 There are many places to earn your TEFL or TESOL certification.
 One of those places is